timarenz/lacework-terraform-101/MODULES.md

 }
 ```

-Same goes for the `instance_type`.
-Let's give the users choice and let them choose a name tag and also let them change the instance type while providing `t3.micro` as default value.
+Same goes for the `instance_type` and last but not least we hardcode a Lacework agent token called `ThisIsNotARealToken`.
+Let's give the users choice and let them choose a name tag and change the instance type while providing `t3.micro` as default value.

+One special case is the Lacework agen token, as this is generally speaking a sensitive value that should be printed on the command line.
+For this reason we let the user choose the Lacework agent token but mark it as senstive using the `sensitive = true` argument.
+This is supressing this specific value in the Terraform CLI output.
+More details can be found here: <https://www.terraform.io/docs/language/values/variables.html#suppressing-values-in-cli-output>

-We need to add two new input variables for this in `modules/terraform-aws-instance/variables.tf` file.
+Now, we need to add the new input variables for this in `modules/terraform-aws-instance/variables.tf` file.

 ```hcl
 variable "instance_name" {